LaurenceHo/quasar-photo-albums/README.md

 #### Important
 If you change S3 bucket name, don't forget to update the configuration in ImageKit, AWS IAM permission for Cognito and Imagekit.

+### S3 static website
+If you want to place this Vue app in the S3 bucket along with your photos, you need to make your S3 bucket as a web server to serve your js, css, font... etc files[2].
+If you want to configure your S3 bucket as a static website using a custom domain, you can check out this [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html).

+### Deploy to Firebase
+Because I don't want to deal with SSL on my project (I am too lazy to configure AWS CDN...etc `¯\_(ツ)_/¯` ), I deploy my project to Google Firebase and Google will do all SSL configuration for me.
+* Visit `https://console.firebase.google.com` to create a new project
+* Check [here](https://firebase.google.com/docs/hosting/quickstart) for further detail about how to deploy your app to Firebase
+* You can run this command to deploy your project locally: `npm run firebase-deploy`
+* Place your Google Firebase information in the `.env` too

 ### Google Cloud Firestore
 As I mentioned, I use [Google Cloud Firestore](https://firebase.google.com/docs/firestore) to organise my S3 photo folders information.
 I ran a small script to fetch all folders in S3 bucket and inserted folder name along with other information into Google Firestore.
 The album object structure as below: